deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "I'm not involved in the investigation any more, remember?" he pointed out.
 "Father Taaru saw to that."

-"This is…relevant.
+"This is...relevant.
 We may need you to, ah, *influence* the Mother-Supreme."

 Regaari's ears flattened.
 "This footage had better give me a compelling reason to do so." he said.